microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_IV.md

 ## Exploring the app

 The app lives in the included `peopleCounter` folder.
-Soon we will run the entry-point `app.js` file to launch the app but first, let's explore what it does and, in so doing, see some of the key features of Media Server that facilitate integration with third-party applications.
+Soon we will run the entry point `app.js` file to launch the app but first, let's explore what it does and, in so doing, see some of the key features of Media Server that facilitate integration with third-party applications.

 These key features are: